 Tours focusing on the Troubles are numerous.
 There are walking tours and the unique-to-Belfast black taxi tours that take you to prominent places relevant to the era.
 What makes these tours all the more educational is that some guides actually lived in Belfast during these difficult times and try to give unbiased facts.
 Find either type of tour with a quick Google search.

 Belfast keeps eyes on its many positive sides too.
 As it is still very much an Irish place, that means pubs.
 Head to the Cathedral Quarter for some of the city’s most famous.
 I felt wonderfully surrounded by locals at Maddens Bar as I checked out the decor.
 There were accordions, phrases in the Irish language, and music ads all over the walls.
-There were also some bits of decor that reflected the Irish's feelings of kinship with other marginalized people of the world who have experienced racism.
+There were also some bits of decor that reflected the Irish's feelings of kinship with other marginalized people of the world.
+I'll be particularly excited to back to Maddens next time I visit Belfast.

 After Maddens, I followed the sound of Irish music to Kelly’s Cellars.
 This is one of the oldest places in Belfast and was a meeting point for Irish independence advocates in the past.
 There was an amazing violinist and guitar player performing quintessential Irish music.
 I can’t finish a full Guinness so I asked for just a shot of Guinness.
 The bartender was confused but said, “Do ya mean a Baby Guinness?”
 I said sure.
 Apparently a Baby Guinness is a shot of Bailey’s Irish cream and something else I couldn’t understand.
 I sipped on it while listening to music and looking at old photos that almost completely covered the walls.
 Some were from the Troubles and another was from when the "Games of Thrones" cast visited.
 There were big tables filled with people meeting friends and wait staff asking “you alright?” (a common Irish and British greeting).
 Other popular pubs include Duke of York and Whites Tavern.
 Highly highly recommend any of them.